Understanding quantitative cartography and interpolated sources with historic population data

 At this point, you should be getting pretty good at starting a new project in ArcGIS Pro.
 Follow these instructions to set up your workspace:

-First, I recommend creating a directory in your H: drive
+First, I recommend creating a directory in your H: drive for week04, and inside that directory, make two folders for data and workspace.
+When I do this, it resembles:

 ├─ gisusers$ (H:)/